Joe Crabtree's Drum Blog

 my eye said "Avoid using the words 'ought to' and 'ought not to'".
 It

+seemed very pertinent at that moment in time.
 Perhaps you never use the word 'ought' at all, but most people at some

 point or other say "I should do this" or "I should do that."
 That